 It must have seemed like the perfect scheme.
 With accomplices, Ralph Parilla, a Youngstown, Ohio, saloonkeeper and liquor dealer closed down by prohibitionary laws, in 1919 planned to remove barrels of whiskey that he owned from a government-guarded warehouse under the pretext of exporting them to Canada.
 He first would extract the whiskey, substitute water, and truck the results over the border.
+The whiskey he could bottle and sell.
 Then things went terribly, terribly awry.

 Shown above in a happier day is Parilla with his wife Rose.
 He had been born in Caserta, Campania Province, Italy, in 1884, the son of Sylvestro Parilla, who brought his wife and family of four boys to the United States in 1889, when Ralph was only five years old.
 The family settled in Youngstown, Ohio, a city with a sizable Italian population.
 Parilla was educated in the city’s public schools and it may be there he met the love of his life, Rose, a girl also of Italian extraction.
 They married circa 1903 when he was 19 and she was just 16.

 At the time they wed, Parilla was working as a clerk, according to city directories.
 Four years later he was recorded running a saloon at 324-326 East Federal Street, shown above.
 About the same time he also appears to have been managing a whiskey rectifying business down the street at 229 West Federal.
 It was called the Crab Creek Distilling Company, Crab Creek being a tributary to the Mahoning River that runs through Youngstown.
 The company logo shown below is from a letter written by Parilla in 1906.

 Crab Creek Distilling featured a number of proprietary whiskey brands, including “Cooper Distilled Pure Rye,” “Crab Creek XXX Rye,” and “Crab Creek Pure Malt.”